- Sam Dorios, Systems and Complexity Associate

 Prior to joining Hawai‘i Leadership Forum, AJ was vice president of corporate & community advancement at Hawaiian Electric Industries (HEI) and president of the HEI Charitable Foundation, where he led charitable giving efforts.
 During his time there he helped steer more than $25 million in scholarships, donations, and grants to local nonprofits.

-AJ chairs the HawaiiKidsCAN board of directors and the Filipino Community Center board of governors.
-He serves as vice chair of the University of Hawai‘i Pacific Asian Center for Entrepreneurship (PACE) and PBS Hawai‘i board of directors, and is a current board member of the East-West Center Foundation.
-Formerly, AJ chaired the Honolulu Grants-in-Aid Advisory Commission and After-School All-Stars Hawai‘i.
+AJ chairs the East-West Center Foundation board of directors and the Filipino Community Center board of governors.
+He serves as vice chair of the University of Hawai‘i Pacific Asian Center for Entrepreneurship (PACE), and is a current board member of Hawai‘i Green Growth and Polynesian Voyaging Society.
+Formerly, AJ chaired the Honolulu Grants-in-Aid Advisory Commission and the HawaiiKidsCAN and After-School All-Stars boards of directors.

-AJ earned a Master of Business Administration from the University of Hawai‘i at Mānoa Shidler College of Business; a Juris Doctor from UCLA School of Law; and a Bachelor of Science in Commerce from the University of Virginia.
+AJ earned an MBA from the University of Hawai‘i at Mānoa Shidler College of Business; a JD from UCLA School of Law; and a BS in Commerce from the University of Virginia.
 He completed the Pacific Century Fellows program in 2007.
+He is currently enrolled in Stanford’s LEAD program.

 Lisa Leong is experienced in the design and implementation of professional development programs and organizational management.
 With a background in education administration and adult learning, Lisa’s primary focus for the past 20 years has been building meaningful professional learning communities through events and ongoing initiatives.